mharen/mharen.github.io/blog/2010/2010-09-in-defense-of-google-or-why-search-isnt.md

 ![image%5B31%5D.png](image%5B31%5D.png)

-<strong>Bing:</strong> 8.18 seconds per load; <strong>Google: </strong>0.75 seconds per load.
+**Bing:** 8.18 seconds per load; **Google: **0.75 seconds per load.
 Admittedly, this is hardly scientific.
 I’m doing this test from a single laptop, in a single location, tethered through a cell phone.
 And yet this directly agrees with my experience each time I try Bing (this is not an isolated issue for me).
 My point is that Google is freaky fast and it’s a worthwhile feature.

 I’d also argue that Google focuses on far more useful features than other services (e.g. relevance) but it’s hard to stay objective on that road.  <h4>Its new Instant Search is Traumatic to the Elderly </h4>